RAGECOOP/RAGECOOP-V/README.md

 4. Framerate drop with high number of synchronized entities.
 5. Scripting API is screwed.(will be rewritten in the future)

+# Installation

+## Client
+Download latest release, remove old version of the mod.
+Extract the zip and put **RageCoop** in **Grand Theft Auto V/Scripts**.

+## Server
+Download latest release for your OS, then extract and run.

 # Downloads
 Download compiled binaries here:
 [Release](https://gitlab.com/justasausage/RageCOOP-V/-/tree/main/Release)